-Remember you are a partnership and should make informed decisions together.
+Remember that you are a partnership and should make informed decisions together.

 How do I get an ongoing supply and can I obtain medication if I go to other countries?

 You will need to discuss with the doctor or specialist who prescribes your medication how you can get an ongoing supply.
-This will vary according to the country in which you live and the local services available, but usually arrangements are made for repeat prescriptions to be available at a pharmacy which is convenient for you.
+This will vary according to where you live and the local services available, but usually arrangements are made for repeat prescriptions to be available at a pharmacy which is convenient for you.

-Not all medications are licensed in every country, and some are known by different names so it is a good idea to check the local names of the medications you use before you travel if you are going abroad.
+Not all medications are licensed in every country, and some are known by different names so it is a good idea to check the local names of medications you use before you travel if you are going abroad.

-For information on availability at other international destinations it is best to check with your pharmacist, or local Parkinson’s association, the EPDA website contains the contact details for Our members, Other Parkinson’s organisations.
+For information on availability at other international destinations it is best to check with your pharmacist, or local Parkinson’s association.
+This website contains contact details for Our members, Other Parkinson’s organisations.

 Carrying a few spare with you is always a good idea in case of any delays in your return.
-It’s also advisable to try and carry a spare prescription with you just in case you do run out of medication while you are away.
+It is also advisable to carry a spare prescription with you just in case you do run out of medication while you are away.

-If you need to buy a product overseas you should check the ingredients carefully as they can and do contain different substances.
+If you need to buy a product overseas, you should check the ingredients carefully as they can and do contain different substances.
 For some destinations it may also be wise to check with the country’s local embassy about any regulations concerning your medications.
-If you need to use a syringe it would be a good idea to check in advance with the airline because of any restrictions they may have.
+If you need to use a syringe, it is wise to check in advance with the airline in case of any restrictions they may have.

 For more information and useful suggestions on medication and travel, see Travel and relocating.